Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/assigning_a_texture.rst

    Texture panel.

-Creating a new Texture Data-Block in a new Texture Slot
+Creating a New Texture Data-block in a new Texture Slot
 =======================================================

 Select an empty slot, then click on the *New* button.